Accessory for the station

 Mini Morse Key by Markus Baseler, DL6YYM (BaMaTech)

-The Mini Morse Key by Markus Baseler, DL6YYM, is my first straight key, which possesses two magnets instead of the otherwise usual spring.
+The Mini Morse Key by Markus Baseler, DL6YYM, is my first straight key, which possesses 2 magnets instead of the otherwise usual spring.
 Thus a very sensitive attitude of the force is possible.
-The lever arm is embedded in two very small ball bearings, which are not accessible from the outside and which thereby cannot get dirty thus also with the rough portable use.
+The lever arm is embedded in 2 very small ball bearings, which are not accessible from the outside and which thereby cannot get dirty thus also with the rough portable use.
 The key is manufactured from high-strength aluminum, which was dark red anodized.
 The button is manufactured from black plastic.
 The key is supplied with a thin, very flexible and nevertheless robust cable (1 m long), which is already attached including a 3,5 mm jack.
 Markus has manufactured this morse key primarily for himself, however offers it over BaMaTech also to other interested people.

 Technical data: baseplate 40 mm x 30 mm x 8 mm, altogether 53 mm x 30 mm x 23 mm, mass: 40 g, slip-resistant rubber feets